Jasmin-L-Alvarez/FoodAmorDemoDay/README.md

-#NOTE : This Project is Licensed .
-Please contact me at my email: jasminalvarezdev@gmail.com to have permission to use.

 # Food Amor
 Full Stack Application that is meant to connect customers with local restaurants to give them the chance to buy leftover meals at a steep discount.